Spine & Neuro Center

 To diagnose problems of the spine, the Spine & Neuro Center is equipped with imaging resources including magnetic resonance imaging (MRI).
 Additional studies such as electromyogram (EMG), which studies the functioning of nerves and looks for damage, and evoked potential studies, which analyze the pathway between the brain and the arms and legs, can be performed.

-Grand Strand Regional has the only neurosurgery program in Horry and Georgetown counties.
+Grand Strand Medical Center has the only neurosurgery program in Horry and Georgetown counties.

 Patients who suffer from spinal disease should be aware of important warning signs.
 They include:

 - Constant shooting pains along neck or back

 - Numbness or tingling in the legs

 - Pain radiating along arms or legs

 - Heavy feeling in the legs

 - Deterioration in fine motor skills (such as handwriting or buttoning a shirt)

 If you are experiencing any of these symptoms, call 843-449-2336 today to schedule a consultation with one of our neurosurgeons.

 Our neurosurgeons at Grand Strand Medical Center specialize in treating patients with minimally invasive procedures.